HTML Element Component

 Overview

-One of the best ways to increase end-user experience in your application is with an HTML Element component.
-The HTML Element component allows you to add HTML formatting right into your application.
+The HTML Element component adds HTML formatting into your application.
 In Express View, you can see your HTML Elements render along with the rest of your module.

 Some common examples of when to use the HTML Element component are: